 To explain how this misunderstanding came about, we need to go back to the German Hellenists of the eighteenth and nineteenth centuries, with their aestheticism, humanism and admiration for the Greek rather than the Christian.
 E. M. Butler (1935) has traced the “exaggeration, the excess which is discernible in the attitude to Greece of one great German after another from Winckelmann onwards”.
 Reverence was expressed for “masterpieces”—the Laocoön, or the Belvedere Apollo (for Winckelmann, the “highest ideal of art” amongst the surviving works of antiquity)—that were actually Hellenistic works or Roman copies.
 The calmness and grandeur that the German Hellenists perceived in Greek art, the seeming delight in the naked male body, the purity of the supposedly white statues—all this has been criticised and questioned, not least by those concerned with the “Dionysian” rather than “Apollonian” strain in Greek culture (most famously, by Nietzsche in The Birth of Tragedy).
 The Hellenist agenda, which included substantial elements of Rousseauism (there was something “natural” and “unspoiled” about the Greeks) and a yearning after sexual and political freedom (projected uncritically onto the ancients), had a great deal to do with the cultural and ideological needs of that time and far less with the ancient Greeks themselves.
 As Henry Hatfield (1964) puts it, “Winckelmann’s absolute subordination of religious to aesthetic matters… would doubtless have shocked Pericles or Sophocles”.
-And: Greece was an idea—none of the great German Hellenists, Winckelmann, Lessing, Herder, Goethe, Schiller, Hölderlin, ever went there, although both Winckelmann and Goethe were offered (and refused) the opportunity.
+And: Greece was only an idea—none of the great German Hellenists, Winckelmann, Lessing, Herder, Goethe, Schiller, Hölderlin, actually went there, although both Winckelmann and Goethe were offered (and refused) the opportunity.

 The Eros-Thanatos confusion started with a squabble among eighteenth-century German scholars.
 Winckelmann claimed (in Attempt at an Allegory, particularly for Art, 1766) that there were barely any ancient representations of skeletons on funerary monuments, and had already hinted, ten years earlier, at what he felt was a certain euphemising tendency of the Greeks to beautify the unpleasant and to avoid the frightening.
 He described (in Attempt) a gravestone showing Sleep as a young man with down-turned torch, accompanied by his brother Death.
 (The source for the idea of Sleep and Death as twin brothers is the scene of the removal of the dead body of Sarpedon in Homer’s Iliad, Book XVI; Virgil confirms their close relationship in Book VI of the Aeneid.)